Frequently Asked Questions

 The general rule is that translators only translate into their mother tongue.
 However, there are two scenarios in which the general rule may be overridden:

-• the pool of translators for a given target language or language pair is too small to dogmatically insist on a native speaker every time,
+• The pool of translators for a given target language or language pair is too small to dogmatically insist on a native speaker every time.

-• the translation doesn’t have to sound like it was written by a native speaker.
+• The translation doesn’t have to sound like it was written by a native speaker.

 5. Do you ever translate into French, Greek or Spanish?